-- CLOSED TOED SHOES required by COLLEGE SAFETY POLICY for studio admittance. - twin sheets, extra long - blanket - pillow and pillowcases - towels and washcloth - wastebasket, desk lamp - alarm clock - hat or visor, sunglasses and sunscreen, and insect repellent (for evening/weekend activities) - personal toiletries, and any medications you might need, band-aids, cold medication, etc. just in case - laundry detergent - UL-approved power strip w/ surge protection - Headphones or ear buds are REQUIRED for ALL STUDENTS.
-They are used in 4D: Art in - umbrella or other light rain gear (highly recommended) - a sweatshirt or light jacket is recommended.
-Digital labs can be cold.
+- Smartphone (or a cell phone) with United States sim card & phone # - CLOSED TOED SHOES required by COLLEGE SAFETY POLICY for studio admittance. - twin sheets, extra long blanket alarm clock

+- pillow and pillowcases

+- towels and washcloth

+- wastebasket, desk lamp

+- hat or visor, sunglasses and sunscreen, and insect repellent (for evening/weekend activities) - personal toiletries, medications you might need, band-aids, cold medication, etc. just in case laundry detergent (washers/dryers are free to use) - UL-approved power strip with surge protection - Headphones or earbuds are REQUIRED for ALL STUDENTS.
+They are used in numerous classes. - umbrella or other light rain gear (highly recommended) - sweatshirt or light jacket is recommended.
+Digital labs can be cold - cleaning supplies each room is provided with toilet paper and disinfectant wipes - Housing bathrooms are cleaned twice during PreCollege.
+Students maintain cleanliness of their bathrooms in between cleanings, and fully maintain their room.

-YOU MAY WANT TO BRING (optional):
+YOU MAY WANT TO BRING (optional)